matdehaast/ilp-routing/README.md

   - `lint`  : Run the linter over the project
   - `test`  : Run the unit tests and produce a code coverage report
   - `doc`   : Build the docs

+### TODO
+- [ ] Add Auth
+- [ ] Add weight to lessen the need for relations to be used
+- [ ] Add Performance Regression
+- [ ] Increase test coverage
+- [ ] Ensure adding and removing routes are deterministic and no race conditions exist

 ### Future notes/reading
 Implement BGP type path based filtering